dragonfly-msg/dragonfly/README.md

 ## Introduction

 Dragonfly is a simple messaging system that helps programmers create modular distributed applications rapidly.
-It hides the complexities of socket programming and provides a uniform high-level API in each of the supported programming languages (C++, C#, Python, Matlab) and operating systems (Windows, Linux).
+It hides the complexities of socket programming and data translation, also provides a uniform high-level API in each of the supported programming languages (C++, C#, Python, Matlab) and operating systems (Windows, Linux).
 Therefore, programmers are able to write each part of their application in their programming language of choice and on their operating system of choice